VOLUNTEER RECRUITMENT IS LIVE FOR WINTER 2021-22!

-We are currently recruiting for the following areas:
+We are currently recruiting for:

 The Night Shelter (supervised overnight accommodation)

-Our homeless guests gather at our evening reception café at Unity Park Station, are driven to the overnight venue and brought back early in the morning.
-To run this service we require volunteers to be based at our church venues to clean, set up beds, cook evening meals, meet and greet/socialise, supervise overnight, pack down, clean and launder bedding.
-For further details please see the registration form.
+Our homeless guests gather at our evening reception café at Unity Park Station (the old bus station), which allows them to get warm, have refreshments and spend time in supportive company before they are driven to the overnight venue and brought back early in the morning.
+To run the overnight shelter we require volunteers to be based at our church venues to clean, set up beds, cook evening meals, meet and greet/socialise, supervise overnight, pack down, clean and launder bedding.

+Night owls and early risers are always needed!
 For further details please see the registration form.

 Reception café and base for daytime support services: